mouradboutrid/-TurboGuard/docs/source/development/index.rst

 - **Documentation Types**: User guides, API references, tutorials, and examples
 - **Sphinx Configuration**: RST formatting, theme customization, and build processes
-- **Auto-generated Docs**: API documentation from docstrings and code annotations
 - **Version Management**: Documentation versioning and legacy support
 - **Contribution Guidelines**: How to write, review, and maintain documentation
 - **Accessibility Standards**: Ensuring documentation is accessible to all users